klnavaneet/ssl_3d_recon/README.md

 ```

 #### Complete model training (OURS-NN Model)
 Train the model using all losses - geometric and pose consistency and nearest neighbour loss.
 This corresponds to the OURS-NN model referred to in the paper.
 Adjust the hyperparameters as necessary.
-This requires training the OURS-CC model first to obtain the nearest neighbours.
+We have provided the file to automatically load the nearest neighbour images.
+You can also use custom neighbours by training the OURS-CC model first to obtain the nearest neighbours or by manually defining the neighbours.
 The default hyperparameters used for the first stage of training are provided in the bash script.
 ```shell
 bash multiple_mask_run.sh
 ```